David Parfitt: Work as a producer

 Parfitt gave up acting in the late 1980s to concentrate on production.
 He co-founded the Renaissance Theatre Company with Kenneth Branagh in 1987, and was associate producer of Renaissance Film's first production, Henry V in 1989.
 Since then he has produced and associate-produced many British films, including Peter's Friends, Swan Song (1992), Much Ado About Nothing (1993), Mary Shelley's Frankenstein, Twelfth Night (1996), The Wings of the Dove (1997), Gangs of New York (Production Consultant), I Capture the Castle, Chasing Liberty, A Bunch of Amateurs, My Week with Marilyn, Loving Vincent and Red Joan.
 Shakespeare in Love won the BAFTA Award for Best Film as well as the Academy Award and The Madness of King George won the BAFTA Award for Outstanding British Film in 1996.

 He produced TV adaptations of Parade's End in 2012 and The Wipers Times in 2013 for the BBC, both of which were nominated for British Academy Television Awards.
 His company has since produced The Wipers Times in theatres in the West End and throughout the UK.

 He also produced The Father (2020) and received a nomination for the Academy Award for Best Picture, as well as nominations for Best Film and Outstanding British Film at the BAFTA Film Awards.

 Other activities

 He was Chairman of the British Academy of Film and Television Arts (BAFTA) from 2008 to 2010 and was Chair of Film London from 2010 to 2017.
 Since 2018 he has been a governor of Dulwich College, where he was formerly a parent.

 Personal life

 He was awarded an Honorary Doctorate of Arts from the University of Sunderland in 1999.
 He lives in Brixton with his wife Liz and their three sons, Bill, Thomas and Max.

-He is a supporter of Sunderland AFC.
+He is a supporter of Sunderland AFC, but couldn't kick a ball to save his life.